cmu-humanists/cmu-humanists.github.io/index.md

 The CMU Humanist League holds weekly discussion meetings, on a variety of topics which are chosen to promote deep yet positive conversations.
 All CMU students, faculty, and community members are invited!
 New members are always enthusiastically welcome.
-Our first weekly meeting will be on September 1st.
 You can also check out some of [our previous topics](discussions.md).